-Please review the Youth Photography Rules and Guidelines, available at the MSU Extension Office, the Fairgrounds Office, or online at www.CalhounCountyFairgrounds.com
+Please review the Youth Photography Rules and Guidelines, available at the MSU Extension Office.
+Office, or Fairgrounds online www.CalhounCountyFairgrounds.com

 Rosettes for Best of Class in each class, Rosette for Best of Division in each division.

 Entry in one class in Division 1 is required for eligibility to enter Divisions 2-5